Transcript: Food Industry “Funding Effect”

 When food companies claim there is science to support their wild claims, it may very well be true.
 Multibillion dollar industries have the cash to spread around to research establishments.

-So they looked at soda and milk.
-Are studies funded by coca cola or the dairy council more likely to reach favorable conclusions about their sponsor’s products.
+So, they looked at soda and milk.
+Are studies funded by Coca Cola or the Dairy Council more likely to reach favorable conclusions about their sponsors’ products?

-Turned out even worse than the drug companies.
+Turns out, even worse than the drug companies.
 “The main finding of this study is that scientific articles about commonly consumed beverages funded entirely by industry were approximately four to eight times more likely to be favorable to the financial interests of the sponsors than articles without industry-related funding.”

-“Of particular interest,” check this out, “none of the interventional studies on [soda or milk] with all industry support had an unfavorable conclusion.
+“Of particular interest,” check this out, “none of the interventional studies on [soda or milk] with all-industry support had an unfavorable conclusion.
 Not one.

-To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring watch the above video.
+To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring, watch the above video.
 This is just an approximation of the audio contributed by Peter Mellor.

 Please consider volunteering to help out on the site.